csense-oss/csense-kotlin/readme.md

 usesType(typeK()) //extension
 //there is also type(), which is only for java (java Class)
 ````
-toUnit() is a function where you are to return Unit but writing a whole line just to make the compiler shut up is quite annoying and tedious
+toUnit() is a simple extension to make the receiver return Unit.
-This function makes it quite easy to write more idiomatic kotlin code.

 before:
 ````kotlin